mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 So if you see the *sho*, awakening, you shouldn’t [attach to] it, you shouldn’t stay with awakening, you must be free from awakening.
 That means experience, [and] that’s it.
 You know?
 And then all you have to do is just walk on the path of *sho*.
 That’s it.

 And then next, you are attached to the *sho*: “Here it is, I can experience *sho*.”
-That’s why Dogen Zenji says, I mentioned yesterday, you have to be free from original realization too, and then, *sho* – real enlightenment – penetrates your body and mind.
+That’s why Dōgen Zenji says, I mentioned yesterday, you have to be free from original realization too, and then, *sho* – real enlightenment – penetrates your body and mind.
 Just like walking in the mist.
 This is basic practice: going, always going.

 #### 44:38